 This simple guide will walk you through the steps needed to help you unlock a previously used iCloud ID on your current iPhone.
 We recommend using a third party website to accomplish this.

-There are a lot of website out there that basically do this same service.
-Today, we focus on an example.
+There are a lot of website out there that basically do this same service–some are legitimate but many are fake.
+So be careful before you use ANY of these unlocking sites.

 - First, visit your selected website